Kyoku-git/PMPlus/README.md

 ## Development Branch
-This is the development branch for PM+ and is not to be used for production servers.
+This is the development branch for PM+ and is not meant to be used for production servers.